How to Experience Jacksonville’s Wildlife

 Walk on the Wild Side

-But enough about big cats, what other species can you see?
+What other species can you see?
 Let’s start with the Giraffe Overlook’s elevated viewing platform, which allows you to look the African Savannah’s gentle giants in the eye.
-Or Wild Florida’s alligator pond that hosts live feedings on Saturdays from mid-March through November.
 Then there’s Stingray Bay, an interactive exhibit where guests can feed and pet the stingrays.
 From a horticultural standpoint, the Jacksonville Zoo is unique in its take of incorporating a botanical garden into the exhibits and pathways and includes themed pocket gardens.
-For those looking for more in-depth experiences, the zoo offers the chance to be a Zoo Keeper for a Day, Behind the Scenes Tours and Garden Tours for an additional fee, of course.
 Jax Trivia: The original zoo opened in historic Springfield in 1914 with one red fawn deer.
 Obviously, things have since changed, including its name.
 The then “Municipal Zoo” was eventually relocated to its current location in 1925 and now encompasses 92 acres.

 If Wishes Were Horses …